linwhitehat/ACPT4dblp/README.md

         - topic_path: focus of conference papers on the dblp_url page
         - paper_path: title of the conference paper in the dblp_url page
-        - paper_link_path: paper on the dblp_url page points to the link address of the conference official website
+        - paper_link_path: paper on the dblp_url page points to the link address of the official website

     - file